Toronto Hair Transplant Surgeons

 Twitter

-As a 46 year old male would it be safe to say that the effect of DHT on hair loss is over for me?
+As a 46-year-old male, would it be safe to say that the effect of DHT on hair loss is over for me?
 What is the average age of your hair transplant recipients?

-Thanks for the insight Dr. Jones.”
+Thanks for the insight.”

 Answer: “Hair loss continues throughout a person’s life if they have the balding gene.
 Balding usually slows down when you reach your 40’s and 50’s.
 I don’t like transplanting younger males as much because they have higher expectations as far as density goes, often unrealistic expectations to be honest.
 The age of my transplant patients varies from 25 to 75.